aimclub/GEFEST/README.rst

 How to use
 ==========

-All details about first steps with GEFEST might be found in the `quick start guide <https://gefest.readthedocs.io/en/latest/gefest/quickstart.html>`__ and in the `tutorial for novices  </docs/tutorials/sample.rst>`__
+All details about first steps with GEFEST might be found in the `quick start guide <https://gefest.readthedocs.io/en/latest/gefest/quickstart.html>`__.

+Tutorals for more spicific use cases can be found `tutorial section of docs <https://gefest.readthedocs.io/en/latest/tutorials/index.html>`__.

 Project Structure
 =================